-The native date and time format is the only format supported when setting the system date and time using the rtems.clock\get directive.
+The native date and time format is the only format supported when setting the system date and time using the rtems.clock\set directive.
 Some applications expect to operate on a

 "UNIX-style" date and time data structure.
-The rtems.clock\get directive can optionally return the current date and time in the following record:
+The rtems.clock\get\tod\timeval always returns the date and time in struct timeval format.
+The rtems.clock\get directive can optionally return the current date and time in this format.